 Notes

-Below are some important points which you need to take care of while using INSTR function in VBA.
+Below are some important points that you need to take care of while using the INSTR function in VBA.

-- If “string1” cannot be found in “string2” then it will 0 is the result.
+- If “string1” cannot be found in “string2,” then the result will be 0.